theguega/neural-mpc/docs/main.typ

 This hierarchical format preserves the temporal integrity of each trial, allowing us to process the data differently depending on the model architecture.
 The raw data is loaded via a custom MPCDataset class, which constructs the input feature vector $x$ by concatenating the state ($RR^6$) and the target ($RR^3$), resulting in a 9-dimensional input vector.

 #figure(
-  image("figures/random_episode.png", width: 80%),
+  image("figures/random_episode.png", width: 70%),
   caption: [Visualization of a random episode], )<fig:random_episode>

-Depending on the learning algorithm, the data is processed in two different ways according to the model architecture.
+Depending on the learning algorithm, the data is processed differently according to the model architecture.

 === Flat Formatting